DaoD/DaoD/README.md

 - DBLP: [https://dblp.org/pid/71/9704-1.html](https://dblp.org/pid/71/9704-1.html)

 ## 🔥 News
-- *2024.5*: We publish a new toolkit ⚡FlashRAG, which can help you implement RAG methods quickly!
+- *2024.5*: We publish a new toolkit ⚡FlashRAG, which can help implement RAG methods quickly!
 See more [details](https://arxiv.org/abs/2405.13576).
 - *2024.5*: Congrats!
 Our three papers have been accepted by ACL 2024!
 - *2024.4*: We write a new survey about generative information retrieval.
 See more [details](https://arxiv.org/abs/2404.14851).
 - *2024.1*: We propose a new instruction tuning dataset (INTERS) for unlocking the power of LLMs on search tasks.
 See more [details](https://arxiv.org/abs/2401.06532).